handsontable/hyperformula/docs/guide/custom-functions.md

 ### 5. Register your function plugin

-Register your function plugin (and its translations), so that HyperFormula can recognize it.
+Register your function plugin (and its translations) so that HyperFormula can recognize it.

 Use the `registerFunctionPlugin()` method: